nasan92/nasan92old.github.io/_posts/2021-05-07-gpresult-remote.md

   - GroupPolicy
 ---

+How to run a gpresult on a remote computer

 ## Use the Invoke-Command
 You can simply use the Invoke Command to run the gpresult command on a remote computer:
   - Define the ComputerName after the Invoke-Command